shto/iOS-Intermediate-to-Advanced/README.md

 Proposed subjects for becoming a better iOS developer.
 Subjects aimed for https://medium.com/@shtopointo

-Enumerated in no particular order, and not necessarily one blog post per subject:
+Enumerated in no particular order:

 - the beauty of clean code: code refactoring, design patterns, best practices
 - comparative analysis of code (before/after, different possibilities for solving a problem)